eksheen/DnD/Storm Quest/README.md

 ## Components needed:
  - Wood for bow: wood of choice
  - bow string: Sinew from a Young blue dragon
- - Storm element of sorts: Make a deal with a djinni to gain the essence of an air elemental
+ - Storm element of sorts: Make a deal with a djinni to gain the essence of an elemental gem (blue sapphire)

 ## Process:
 1. Find recipe (Yet to be determined how)